kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module13.md

 ## Lab overview

-In this lab you will explore the capabilities of sensitivity labels.
+In this lab, you will explore the capabilities of sensitivity labels.
 You will go through the settings for existing sensitivity labels that have been created and the corresponding policy to publish the label.
 Then you will see how to apply a label and the impact of that label, from the perspective of a user.

 ## Objectives

 After completing this lab, you will be able to:

 - Explore the capabilities of sensitivity labels.
 - How to apply a label.
 - Impact of that label.

 ## Architecture Diagram